dentarg/auth0-blog/_posts/2018-03-05-build-robust-apps-with-mithril-and-auth0.md

 Why do we need to do that?

 `auth.handleAuthentication()` sets our authentication token and its expiration locally.
-When we login, we are taken to Auth0's Universal Login page.
+When we log in, we are taken to Auth0's Universal Login page.
 Upon proper authentication, we are taken back to our app's Conference view.

 What happens here is that the whole `App` has to be rendered again; therefore, `App`'s lifecycle function `oncreate()` will be run again.
 By placing `auth.handleAuthentication();` within its body, right before `m.route()` gets called, we ensure that the authentication token is set before our route guards are run.
 When a guarded route is matched, `auth.isAuthenticated()` is going to run, return true, and our protected view will then be rendered.

 This concludes our project!
 We've done it.
-We built a functional, sleek and secure application using the powers of Mithril and Auth0 combined.
+We built a functional, sleek, and secure application using the powers of Mithril and Auth0 combined.

 ## Conclusion

 Look how powerful Auth0 is!
 With very simple configuration and very little code, we achieved a great milestone: allowing only registered users to access the application and requiring them to log in.
 There is a lot more that we can do with Auth0!
-Discover all the possibilities [here](https://auth0.com/docs/api/authentication).
+Discover all the [possibilities for authentication here](https://auth0.com/docs/api/authentication).

 We also got a chance to build a fairly complex application very easily by using Mithril as our framework.
-My favorite part of using Mithril has been on how easily it integrates with JSX &mdash; which makes using it very transparent &mdash; and how simple yet powerful its router is!
-There's so much more than Mithril can do!
-We've just have scratched the surface.
-Feel free to visit its [docs](https://mithril.js.org/api.html) to explore its API.
+My favorite part of using Mithril has been on how easily it integrates with JSX, making it very transparent to use, and how simple, yet powerful, its router is!
+There's so much more that Mithril can do!
+We've just scratched the surface.
+Feel free to visit the [Mithril docs](https://mithril.js.org/api.html) to explore its API.
 What could have we done better throughout this application?
-Please let me know in the comments below &mdash; and also, what have you liked the most about Mithril?
+Please let me know in the comments below.
+I also want to know what have you liked the most about Mithril?

-Now that you understand Mithril, learning other frameworks such as React or Inferno would be a breeze.
+Now that you understand Mithril, learning other frameworks such as [React](https://auth0.com/blog/reactjs-authentication-tutorial/) or [Inferno](https://auth0.com/blog/learn-about-inferno-js-build-and-authenticate-an-app/) would be a breeze.
 Happy coding!